scilus/tractoflow_documentation/source/pipeline/launch.rst

 #################

-If your data is not on the same storage disk than your OS (e.g. a mounting disk, a USB key, an external disk, ...), you must to bind your disk to the singularity container.
+If your data is not on the same storage disk than your OS (e.g. a mounting disk, a USB stick, an external disk, ...), you must bind your disk to the singularity container.
 Create a file (e.g. ``singularity.conf``) and write the following line:

 ::